 Challenges posed by new and emerging HIT

-We propose there are six challenges posed by the kinds of HIT that are emerging.
+We propose there are six challenges posed by the kinds of HIT that are emerging, each with different implications for patient safety.
 Firstly, much of the innovation is not physical, instead leveraging existing hardware in novel ways.
 This manifests as software, systems architecture and communication protocols.
-It is challenging to conceptualise threats to patient safety from these non-physical influences because it requires more-abstract consideration of interactions and effects.
+It is challenging to conceptualise threats to patient safety from these non-physical influences because it requires more-abstract consideration of interactions and effects, with the consequence that the patient safety implications may not be adequately considered.

 Secondly, it is increasingly easier to collect data but it is not clear how they can be sensibly integrated and interpreted (Ranjan et al., 2018).
 Thirdly, as the pace of innovation accelerates, the current reactive (rather than proactive) regulatory- and standards-based approaches to safety will be increasingly ineffective at assuring patients’ safety.